Commercial Pilots

 Where in the military?
 Select a military branch to see samples.

-Astronaut; Experimental Test Combat Systems Officer, Airlift/Tanker/Bomber; Fighter Combat Systems Officer; Mobility Combat Systems Officer, Air Mobility Liaison Officer (AMLO); Mobility Pilot, Inter-Theater Airlift, General; Reconnaissance/Surveillance/Electronic Warfare Combat Systems Officer, RC-26B; Remotely Piloted Aircraft (RPA) Pilot Helper; Rescue Combat Systems Officer, HC-130J; Special Operations Combat Systems Officer, EC-130J; Special Operations Pilot, MC-130P
+Astronaut; Experimental Test Combat Systems Officer, Airlift/Tanker/Bomber; Fighter Combat Systems Officer; Mobility Combat Systems Officer, Air Mobility Liaison Officer (AMLO); Mobility Pilot, Inter-Theater Airlift, General; Reconnaissance/Surveillance/Electronic Warfare Combat Systems Officer, RC-26B; Remotely Piloted Aircraft (RPA) Pilot Journeyman; Rescue Combat Systems Officer, Other; Special Operations Combat Systems Officer, EWO, General; Special Operations Pilot, Other

 Aviation; Fixed Wing Aviation; Rotary Wing Aviation

-AV-8B Air Combat Tactics Instructor (ACTI) Qualification; Basic Pilot, Basic Rotary Wing; Colonel, Naval Aviator/Naval Flight Officer/Unmanned Aircraft System Officer; Forward Air Controller (Airborne) Instructor (FAC(A)I) Qualification; Night Systems Instructor (NSI) Qualification; Pilot HMLA FRS Basic AH-1; Pilot VMA FRS Basic AV-8B; Pilot VMFA FRS F-35B Qualified; Pilot VMR C-9 Qualified; Tactical Systems Operator/Mission Specialist
+Aircraft Division Lead (DL) Qualification; Basic Pilot, Basic Rotary Wing; Colonel, Naval Aviator/Naval Flight Officer/Unmanned Aircraft System Officer; Forward Air Controller (Airborne) Instructor (FAC(A)I) Qualification; Night Systems Instructor (NSI) Qualification; Pilot HMH/M/L/A, CH-46 Qualified; Pilot VMA FRS Basic AV-8B; Pilot VMFA FRS F-35B Qualified; Pilot VMR C-9 Qualified; Tactical Systems Operator/Mission Specialist

-Aviator; Carrier Airborne Combat Information Center Officer; Flight Instructor-NFO, Fleet Operational Aircraft; Naval Flight Officer Instructor, Training Planes; Officer in Charge, Aviation Unit or Detachment; Special Project Pilot; Squadron Executive Officer; Squadron Operations Officer; URL - Aviation Warfare Officer, Naval Flight Officer; URL - Aviation, Rating Terminated
+Aviator; Carrier Airborne Combat Information Center Officer; Flight Instructor-NFO, Fleet Operational Aircraft; Naval Flight Officer Instructor, Training Planes; Officer in Charge, Aviation Unit or Detachment; Special Project Pilot; Squadron Executive Officer; Squadron Operations Officer; Unmanned Aerial Vehicle (UAV) Pilot/Maintainer; URL - Aviation Warfare Officer, Pilot

 What they do: